CCI-MOC/hil/docs/network-drivers.md

 ```

 2. For every switchport that is registered in HIL, make sure that there are no
-vlans attached to that port.
+VLANs attached to that port.
 Toggling switchport command usually does the trick.
 The switchport should be in access mode with VLAN 1.

 ```